tommasobruggi/Project-Aristaeus/README.md

 5. Concentration of Nitrogen Dioxide Gas (NO2): A measure of the amount of nitrogen dioxide gas present in the troposphere.

-All datasets were retrieved from a variety of sources, mainly from [NASA's Earthdata Search](https://search.earthdata.nasa.gov/search).
+All datasets were retrieved from [NASA's Earthdata Search](https://search.earthdata.nasa.gov/search).
 For each dataset and for every month (from January to May inclusive) a figure was created which represents the average values of the month.

 Data analysis was conducted using Python 3, Jupyter Notebooks and MATLAB.
 This was necessary because the satellite-based data (such as hdf and he5 files) required careful processing for analysis and plotting.